 Escape the hustle and bustle of city life and enjoy the natural beauty of the Kitsap Peninsula!
 You can find trails that will provide serenity to help re-energize your body and mind.
 From October through November, take guided or self-guided tours of the Annual Salmon Migration at locations around the Kitsap Peninsula.
 Click for details and read our blog for more information.

-The Kitsap Peninsula is home to dozens of environmental and stewardship groups that provide hands on education about the importance of protecting and restore our shorelines and water ways.
-Stillwater Environmental Center, WSU Beach Watchers offer educational class.
-The Clear Creek Trail Task Force conducts beach seining events (shown above) on the shores between the Oxford Suites and Silverdale Beach Hotels.
+The Kitsap Peninsula is home to dozens of environmental and stewardship groups that provide hands-on education about the importance of protecting and restoring our shorelines and waterways.
+Stillwater Environmental Center and WSU Beach Watchers offer educational classes.
+The Clear Creek Trail Task Force conducts beach explorations (shown above) on the shore between the Oxford Suites and Silverdale Beach hotels.
 A great activity if you are visiting the area with children.
-Check their website for schedule.
+Check its website for a schedule.

 The Kitsap Peninsula region is a popular destinations for birders and those who want to enjoy wildlife in their natural environment.
 The Kitsap Audubon Society website offers a wealth of information about local birding locations and activities.
-For more information about birding viewing locations and resources visit our Bird & Eagle Watching page.
+For more information about bird-viewing locations and resources, visit our Bird & Eagle Watching page.
 Read our blog to find out why winter is a great time to go birding on the Kitsap Peninsula.